Study on the activity of fund managers

 The goal of this study is not to find the best performances in various periods and comparison groups but rather to look for managers that have justified their deviation (activity) against the benchmark with a greater return.
 As this study extends over examination periods of three, five and ten years, the consistency of this added value also receives recognition, as only those which have produced top results over three periods come out on top in the analysis.

 DER FONDS ANALYST is a fortnightly investment newsletter.
-Greiff capital management AG is responsible for the editorial content and distribution of the newsletter.
+Greiff Research Institut GmbH is responsible for the editorial content and distribution of the newsletter.
 DER FONDS ANALYST is financed entirely by subscriptions and enables us to deliver neutral reports independently of company groups.

 Our commitment to readers is as follows: DER FONDS ANALYST provides a transparent, detailed analysis of the German market for public funds; the editorial team is deliberately subjective.
 The ideas resulting from the analyses are reflected in the model securities portfolio which has been operated since 2001.